Blazing-Blast/Cardgame/Sun.md

 When maneuvered: Move in the default manner, without becoming exhausted.
 This is only allowed once per turn.

-The Wanderer must move to another tile, each turn.
+The Voyager must move to another tile, each turn.
-Otherwise, they will take $1$ damage.
+Otherwise, it will take $1$ damage.
-They may move by maneuvering, with spells, or via any other manner;
+It may move by maneuvering, with spells, or via any other manner;
-as long as they end the turn in a different position than last turn.
+as long as it ends the turn in a different position than last turn.
-This means that they do not need to move on their first turn.
+This means that the Voyager does not need to move on its first turn.

-#### Healer
+#### Helioler

 | Key          | Value |
 | ------------ | ----- |